AsfaMumtaz/Workshop/Backend - Day 2/README.md

 sudo docker rmi simple-frontend
 ```

-Now update the place where you see a call to localhost:3000
+Now update the code in Frontend where you see a call to simple-backend:3000/api

 Instead of localhost, add the instance IP.